About Catheys Valley — In Depth

 Jail & Inmate Records

-The Mariposa County Adult Detention Facility is the primary jail facility in the county.
-It handles the booking process for individuals arrested in the area, where they are photographed, fingerprinted, and held pending bail or court appearances.
-Inmate information, including booking details, can be accessed through the Sheriff's Office, which provides resources for locating individuals who have been recently arrested.
-Visitation rules are specific to the facility, requiring appointments and adherence to security protocols.
+The Mariposa County Adult Detention Facility is the primary jail for Mariposa County.
+Individuals arrested in the area are brought here for booking, which includes being photographed, fingerprinted, and processed before being held pending bail or court appearances.
+Visitation at the facility operates under specific protocols, requiring appointments and strict adherence to security procedures.

 Criminal Records

-Criminal records in Mariposa County encompass a range of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
-The Mariposa County Sheriff's Office, along with the local courts, maintains these records.
+Criminal records in Mariposa County cover a range of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
 Residents can conduct background checks through the California Department of Justice, which provides access to statewide criminal history information.
-The California Bureau of Investigation also offers resources for Mariposa residents seeking detailed criminal background checks.
+The California Department of Justice also offers resources for Mariposa residents seeking detailed criminal background checks.

 Economy & Demographics